How to Support Someone with Anxiety: A Complete Guide for Friends and Family

 Every person’s experience with anxiety is different.
 Some may want company, others may need space.
 Some might appreciate reminders to use coping skills, while others prefer distraction or help with practical tasks.

-Ask directly: “What can I do to support you right now?” or “Would you like me to listen, or help you problem-solve?”
-This empowers your loved one and shows respect for their needs147.
+According to Johns Hopkins Medicine, ask directly: “What can I do to support you right now?” or “Would you like me to listen, or help you problem-solve?”
+This empowers your loved one and shows respect for their needs.

 5. Offer Practical Support

 Anxiety can make daily life feel overwhelming.
-Offering help with small tasks—like grocery shopping, making phone calls, or attending appointments—can ease their burden45.
+According to Charlie Health, offering help with small tasks can ease their burden.

-- Offer to go with them to medical or therapy appointments, or help them plan what they want to discuss15.
+- Offer to go with them to medical or therapy appointments, or help them plan what they want to discuss

-- Help with chores or errands if they’re feeling particularly anxious.
+- Help with chores, grocery shopping, or errands when they’re feeling particularly anxious

-- Check in regularly, even if it’s just a text to say you’re thinking of them8.
+- Check in regularly, even if it’s just a text to say you’re thinking of them

 6. Encourage Healthy Coping Strategies

-If your loved one has coping techniques that work for them—such as breathing exercises, mindfulness, or physical activity—encourage and support them in using those tools36.
+If your loved one has coping techniques that work for them—such as breathing exercises, mindfulness, or physical activity—encourage and support them in using those tools.

-- Offer to join them in calming activities, like going for a walk, doing yoga, or practicing meditation together6.
+- Offer to join them in calming activities, like going for a walk, doing yoga, or practicing meditation together

-- Learn about grounding techniques, such as the “3-3-3 rule” (name three things you see, three things you hear, and move three parts of your body) to help them in anxious moments6.
+- Learn about grounding techniques, such as the “3-3-3 rule” (name three things you see, three things you hear, and move three parts of your body) to help them in anxious moments

 7. Stay Connected

 Isolation can worsen anxiety.
-Stay in touch through texts, calls, or visits—even if your loved one sometimes declines invitations78.
+According to WebMD, stay in touch through texts, calls, or visits—even if your loved one sometimes declines invitations.

-- Let them know you care and are available, even if they aren’t ready to talk or socialize28.
+- Let them know you care and are available, even if they aren’t ready to talk or socialize

 8. Support Them in Seeking Professional Help

 If anxiety is interfering significantly with your loved one’s life, gently encourage them to seek help from a mental health professional.
-Offer to help them find a therapist, make an appointment, or accompany them if they’re nervous1456.
+According to Mental Health First Aid, offer to help them find a therapist, make an appointment, or accompany them if they’re nervous.

 Remember, seeking help is a personal decision.
-Respect their wishes if they aren’t ready, but keep the door open for future conversations4.
+Respect their wishes if they aren’t ready, but keep the door open for future conversations.
+You might say: “I’m here to help whenever you feel ready to talk to someone.”

 9. Learn About Triggers and Boundaries

 Ask your loved one about their triggers and respect their boundaries.
-Some situations, places, or topics may increase their anxiety.
-Being aware of these can help you avoid unintentionally making things harder4.
+According to Charlie Health, some situations, places, or topics may increase their anxiety.
+Being aware of these can help you avoid unintentionally making things harder.

 10. Take Care of Yourself, Too

 Supporting someone with anxiety can be emotionally demanding.
-Make sure you’re also looking after your own mental health.
-Set boundaries when needed, and consider seeking support for yourself if you’re struggling45.
+According to Pine Rest, make sure you are also looking after your own mental health.

 What Not to Do: Common Pitfalls

-- Don’t take their anxiety personally—sometimes, anxiety can make people irritable or withdrawn5.
+- Don’t take their anxiety personally—anxiety can sometimes make people irritable or withdrawn

-- Avoid pushing them into situations they’re not ready for, even if you think it would “help them get over it”1.
+- Avoid pushing them into situations they’re not ready for, even if you think it would “help them get over it”

 Helpful Phrases and Actions